NupurPatwal/Web_demo/README.md

 # Web_demo
-This is the demo of Git/Github class in detail.
+This is the demo of Git and Github class in detail.